Self-sealing fuel tank: World War II

-In the newer generations of pre-war and early-war aircraft, self-sealing tanks were used to minimize the damage from leaking or burning fuel.
+In the newer generations of pre-war and early-war aircraft, self-sealing tanks were used to minimise the damage from leaking or burning fuel.
 A conventional fuel tank, when hit by gunfire, could leak fuel rapidly.
 This would not only reduce the aircraft's range but was also a significant fire hazard.
 Damaged fuel tanks could also rupture, destroying the airframe or critically affecting flight characteristics.
-It was realized that, because of weight limitations, it was not practical to simply add armor plate to aircraft fuel tanks; a method of stopping fuel leaking from damaged tanks was necessary.
+It was realised that, because of weight limitations, it was not practical to simply add armour plating to aircraft fuel tanks; a method of stopping fuel leaking from damaged tanks was necessary.

 Early attempts at protecting fuel tanks consisted of using metal tanks, covered inside or outside by a material that expanded after being pierced.
 Research revealed that the exit of the projectile, rather than the entry, was the greater problem, as it often tumbled, thus creating a larger exit hole.
 Among the earliest versions of these types of tanks were those manufactured in the UK at Portsmouth Airport by Fireproof Tanks Ltd (formed in 1939).
 These tanks were first installed in the Fairey Battle light bomber with other versions installed in Supermarine Spitfire and Hawker Hurricane fighters and larger aircraft such as the Avro Lancaster heavy bomber.
 The Henderson Safety Tank Company provided crash-proof self-sealing fuel and oil tanks which were fitted "as standard" to the Miles Master trainer.

-German aircraft designers used layers of rubber laid over leather hide with a treated fiber inner surface for the self-sealing tanks on the Junkers Ju 88 early in the war.
+German aircraft designers used layers of rubber laid over leather hide with a treated fibre inner surface for the self-sealing tanks on the Junkers Ju 88 early in the war.